porla/porla/README.md

 _Media information parsing is done out-of-process to ensure stability if the parsing fails catastrophically for some reason_.

+#### The Porla query language (PQL)

+To make it easy to navigate and filter a large amount of torrents Porla has a simple, embedded query language named PQL.

+With PQL you can easily find torrents matching specific criterias.

 ## Getting started